 State Treasurer - Naomi McLean

 State Executive is the principle forum of the Party.
-It is made up of delegates from Federal Electorate Campaign Committees, Direct Branches, Affiliated Unions and ALP Parliamentary Representatives.
+It is made up of delegates from Federal Electorate Committees, Direct Branches, Affiliated Unions and ALP Parliamentary Representatives.

 It is responsible for managing the Party's affairs between State Conferences, giving effect to the decisions and policies of State Conference.